franciscorichter/franciscorichter.github.io/_pages/about.md

 My approach integrates three main pillars:

 - **Teaching**: Engaging students at undergraduate and graduate levels through courses in data science, network analysis, and statistical methods.
-I also supervise master’s theses for the Master in Computational Science and the Master in Artificial Intelligence programs, bridging theory and real-world applications.
+I also supervise master’s theses for the Master in Computational Science and the Master in Artificial Intelligence programs, which I consider in the intersection of teaching and research.

 - **Research**: Developing statistical methodologies for complex systems, with a focus on diversification dynamics and environmental data imputation.
 I pursue interdisciplinary collaboration, particularly between Chile and Switzerland, to advance knowledge across diverse fields.